 How to Tailor Content to Each Stage of the Sales Funnel

 Too many companies get hung up on the sale itself and neglect the first two stages of the process.
 Creating a relationship with your future clients takes time, and your prospects will have unique needs at each stage of the sales funnel.
-An effective marketing strategy will create content that addresses those needs and distribute it across multiple channels.
+An effective marketing strategy will create content that addresses those needs and distributes it across multiple channels.
 This sounds daunting, but don’t panic!
 Here are some steps to guide you through this process:

 Define the content needs of each stage in the sales funnel